ismailcakmak/CS210-Project/README.md

 #### Data Extraction

 Interestingly, the journey began with the discovery that Google shares our data with us.
-I downloaded my YouTube data from [google.takeout.com](https://takeout.google.com/settings/takeout) in HTML format.
+I downloaded my YouTube data from [Visit Example.com](https://www.example.com)

+ in HTML format.

 #### Data Transformation